Lucky Drawing with Susan Shie. Class information.

 In this class, we are only doing actual freehand drawing with real art supplies on real paper in the 11 x 14" (or optional smaller) hardbound sketchbooks, and we are NOT doing any iPad or other digital drawing, tracing, or collage.
 There are classes for digital drawing, but this one isn't.
 So thanks for understanding that and drawing freehand on paper in this class.

 I met a fascinating woman named Bet Ison, at the reception for STITCH, a show I juried at the Claypool-Young Gallery of Morehead State University in Kentucky on August 26, 2015.
 We were discussing how so many artists have never learned to draw and are afraid to draw.
 She threw her head back and laughed: "I never let not knowing how to draw stop me!!!"
-I got her permission to quote this gem of insight!
+I got her permission to quote this gem of an insight!
 And I want you to take it to heart!

 Oasis Girls enjoy Quiche at the Cabin. ©Susan Shie 2015